crazy4pi314/crazy4pi314.github.io/research/talks/qml_portland_2018/outline.md

         - < 20, only about ~5 that are known to have some potentially useful advantages
     - The one you have probably heard of
     - The ones you should know about
-    - The real anwser is *WE HAVE NO CLUE*
+    - The real anwser is *TBD*
+    - dj: smaller questions= less information needed out

 - Part 4: Where can we apply _quantum_ to ML?
     - Ummm no real idea, anyone who says otherwise wants your money